-Lead scoring is a way to automatically identify prospects most likely to buy.
+Lead scoring is a way to identify your sales prospects that are most likely to buy.
 Using a combination of factors that measure level of interest and quality of fit, a lead scoring system automatically sorts your leads from hottest to coldest.

 For example, if you use email marketing, you can score leads based on if and how often they read your emails.
-In this guide, we show you how to set up your own lead scoring system, including how to automatically track email opens, link clicks, and more using SAP Digital CRM.
+In this guide, we show you how to set up your own lead scoring system, including how to automatically track email opens, link clicks, and more using CRM products, such as Freshsales CRM, which sponsored this article.

-Definition: Lead scoring is the process of identifying hot leads by tallying points for certain criteria.
+Effective lead scoring evaluates sales leads on a point scale and assigns each lead a score based on the likeliness it will turn into a sale.
 For example, a set number of points can be rewarded when a lead opens an email or clicks a link to your website.
-When a certain score is reached, your system can automatically label them a “hot lead” and send an alert.
+When a certain score is reached, your system can automatically label them a “hot lead” and put them above your lead list so your sales people can see the most qualified leads.

-A good lead scoring system will measure for 2 things:
+A good lead scoring system will measure for two things:

 - Are they a good fit for your product/service?